Nirke31/AIA_Challenge/baseline_submissions/README.md

 # NOTE!!!
 I only kept this directory as reference for my own submission.
 Additionally, I am using the [**evaluation.py**](./evaluation.py) file in my scripts.
-No changes have been made (to my knowledge) to this directory.
+The only change (to my knowledge) was to the evaluation.py file.

 # Baseline submissions